pi-bot/PBmotorDriver/README.md

 **N.B.** The voltage supplied to the motors are directly from the battery when a micro-usb power supply is disconnected.
 This means that the power and subsequent speeds of the motors will depend on the batteries charge level.

+**N.B.2** The gear assemblies are reversed on the right motor in respect to the left motor.
+This means to drive both motors in the forward direction the left motor is sent a direction signal of *high* whilst the right motor is sent a direction signal of *low*.

 ## Version history
 * 0.1 (2017-11-27): Original release.